Sonic2kDBS/AI_model_classes/README.md

 This is an idea to specify loose levels / classes for AI models.

 Sice almost half a Year I had that Idea and as often as I tried calculations to find another class-model, I still came back to his.
-The Formular is `7^x*10-9`, where x is the class / level and the result is the upper last Parameter count of the class / level.
+The Formular is `7^x*10-9`, where x is the class / level and the result is the upper last Parameter count of the class / level in Billion.

 Level 01 7^1 `7` *10e-9 = `0,000000007 B`